-A man’s sense of identity is woven into two aspects.
+A man’s sense of identity is based on two aspects of the cultural norm:

-- How successful he is in accomplishing the standard societal roles of manhood.
+- How successful he is in portraying and/or accomplishing the masculine roles.

-Typical societal behaviours include being competitive, driven, tough – inside and out – and “handy”.
+Typical societal behaviours include being competitive, driven, tough – inside and out – and stoic.

 Men are defined by what they do and how successful they are at it.

 These societal norms are a case of “mistaken identity”.